 In part 2 of the resource, this framework is then applied to characterize a number of projects based on observations of their commons.
-The aim of the second part is to record observations about what is happening on or to the various crypto commons.
-These observations demonstrat how to apply the framework and the kind of insights that can be obtained by viewing blockchain communities in terms of constituencies working on a common pool resource.
+The aim of the second part is to record observations about what is happening on or two the various crypto commons and demonstrate the kind of insights that come from viewing them in terms of constituencies working on a common pool resource.

 Decentralized Autonomous Organizations (DAOs) have emerged as an effort to harness the coordination and organizational affordances of blockchains.
-Towards the end the book considers some examples of DAOs that are being used as part of the governance of cryptocurrency networks, and also some platforms which exist to allow for the creation of DAOs with varied purposes.
+I will consider some examples of DAOs that are being used as part of the governance of cryptocurrency networks, and also some platforms which exist to allow for the creation of DAOs with varied purposes.